 The Sensex and the Nifty have moved in a range over the last few weeks.
-Even at these levels, the Sensex at a trailing p/e of 25 times, which is way above the historic average.
+Even at these levels, the Sensex at a one year foward p/e of 19 times, is way above the historic average.
 It therefore makes sense to carefully evaluate your options before investing.
 Here are a few good stocks that could do well in the coming years and should be bought.

 With the May general elections now over, it is time to focus on quality stocks with good earnings potential.

 The stock of LIC Housing Finance has slumped to a new 52-week low.
 In fact, the present price of Rs 373, takes the stock to a multi-year low.
 The shares of the company have been hit, like most shares from the housing finance space and the NBFC space.
 Having said that, the stock has become reasonably attractive.

 Even if the company manages to sustain earnings, the shares are quoting at a pr/e of just 7.62 times, trailing p/e.
 It is also likely to get a boost to its profits from the cut in corporate tax rates.